dotnet/wpf/README.md

 We have published only a small part of the WPF source.
 We will continue to publish WPF components as part of the .NET Core 3 project.
 We will publish source and tests at the same time for each component.

-See [WPF roadmap](roadmap.md) to learn about the schedule for specific WPF components.
+See the [WPF roadmap](roadmap.md) to learn about the schedule for specific WPF components.

 We have published very few tests and have very limited coverage for PRs at this time as a result.
 We will add more tests in 2019, however, it will be a progressive process.
 We welcome test contributions to increase converage and help us validate PRs more easily.